-Full-Day Kindergarten Pilot Program.
-The Governor recommends \$0.3 million from general revenues for a full-day kindergarten incentive grant program.
-This is consistent with the enacted budget.
-This grant provides one-time, startup funding for school districts that move from offering a part-time kindergarten to a full-day kindergarten.
+All Day Kindergarten Pilot Program.
+The Budget includes \$250,000 for a full day kindergarten incentive grant program, consistent with the enacted budget and the Governor's recommendation.
+This would provide one-time, startup funding for school districts that move from offering a part-time kindergarten to a full-day kindergarten.
 The Commissioner shall approve up to four eligible districts per year to voluntarily implement a full-day kindergarten program.
-Funds are appropriated based upon criteria established by the Commissioner.
-The legislation also allows the Department, beginning in the 2014-2015 school year, to include an estimate to ensure that districts converting from a half-day to a full-day kindergarten program are credited on a full-time basis beginning in the first year of enrollment.
-For FY 2015, the Department estimates that cost to be \$1.4 million.
+Funds would be appropriated based upon criteria established by the Commissioner.

-Funding was historically provided through the full-day kindergarten investment fund that was established by the 2000 Assembly and funded until FY 2012, at \$4.2 million, with the implementation of the education funding formula.
+Funding was historically provided through the full day kindergarten investment fund that was established by the 2000 Assembly and funded until FY 2012 with the implementation of the education funding formula.
 Funding was appropriated based on the number of students enrolled in full-day kindergarten programs and the tax equity index of each district.
-The new program passed by the 2013 Assembly is intended to support start-up costs associated with moving from a part-time to a full-time kindergarten.
+The program is intended to support startup costs associated with moving from a part-time to a full-time kindergarten.